If you have a disability or any requirements that may put you at greater risk in an emergency, find advice to get ready.

 In an emergency, roads and shops could close for days.
 Make sure you have supplies for at least three days.
 Include any medicine or special equipment you may need.

-If you have an assistance dog, such as a guide dog, certify it with an authorised organisation, such as Blind Low Vision NZ.
+If you have an assistance dog, certify it with an authorised organisation.

 Get a Disability Assist Dog identification tag.
 This is a unique tag worn by a certified dog for easy identification of Disability Assist Dog status.
 Make sure your dog is wearing its identification tag at all times.
 The tag gives service dogs access to civil defence centres in an emergency.
 It also supports rapid reunification if you and your dog are separated.